UK weather: Met Office predicts heat blast after week of heavy rain

 The UK has seen a considerably wetter summer this year, as compared with the record-breaking heatwave that swept the country in 2022.
 Last month was the sixth wettest July on record in the UK and the wettest ever July in Northern Ireland.

-The Met Office’s first named storm, Storm Antoni hit the country earlier this month, as strong winds lashed the UK and nearly half a month’s worth of rain fell in some places.
+The Met Office’s first named storm of the year, Storm Antoni, hit the country earlier this month, as strong winds lashed the UK and nearly half a month’s worth of rain fell in some places.

 Join our commenting forum